 By Sophie Olson

 As a survivor who is currently ‘surviving’ pretty well at the moment, I take issue with the phrase ‘move on.’
 You don’t have to move on from child sexual abuse until the time is right for you.
 You may never feel able to move on but that doesn’t mean you can’t heal or live a happy life.

 When you hear someone telling you to move on, you need to bear in mind that what they might mean is ‘get over it so we don’t have to keep on listening to this.’

 I live a happy and productive life but I don’t feel the need to move on from child sexual abuse.
 I spent decades trying to do this.
 I pretended it didn’t happen and that level of denial was exhausting and unsustainable.
 It took extreme methods to push the memories far enough away that I could survive each day and these methods sent me to hell.
-It took extensive therapy to be able to accept what had happened to me, and I am now comfortable with where I am so why on earth would I want to move on?
+It took extensive therapy to be able to accept what had happened to me, and I am now comfortable with where I am today.

 When I hear of others being told to move on, it makes me feel irritated because the person telling you to move on is probably feeling uncomfortable and wants you to stop talking about it.
 Here is is why you don’t have to move on.
 (Unless you choose to)